 Varroosis Disease of Honey Bees

-The threat of Varroosis to honey bee colonies is significant.
+Varroosis disease is an enormous threat to honey bee colonies.
 Understanding and managing this disease is very necessary for every beekeeper.
-Come and get some knowledge about Varroosis diseases.
-You can learn how to protect your hives and increase honey production.
+Let's grab some know-how about Varroosis.
+You'll learn how to protect your hives and increase honey production.

 What is Varroosis?

-Folks consider Varroa destructor as the main factor of Varroosis disease.
+Folks consider Varroa destructor a main factor in Varroosis disease.

-Most adult mites parasitize between the abdomen segments of worker bees or drones.
-The mites suck the body fluids of adult bees.
+Most adult mites parasitize between the abdomen segments of worker bees and drones.
+They suck body fluids from adult bees.

-Female Varroa mites will sneak into the nest to lay eggs, causing the bee larvae to develop poorly.
-They weaken the colony from the source.
+Female Varroa mites will sneak into brood cells to lay eggs, causing bee larvae to develop poorly.
+They weaken your bee colony at the source.
 They endanger honeybee populations

-You can picture what it would look like if the varroa mite attacked a bee colony severely.
+You can picture what it would look like if varroa mites severely attacked a bee colony.
 If you have trypophobia, you would feel gross!
 You may find more than 20 mites on a single drone pupa and up to 12 on a worker bee.

-Varroa mites are vectors for harmful viruses such as foulbrood and spore diseases.
-Even if we use miticides, the level of honey bee virus remains at high levels.
+Varroa mites are vectors for harmful viruses, including those that cause foulbrood and spore diseases.
+Even though we use miticides, honey bee virus levels remain high.

 History and Origin